trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     Future<Fragment> prepare(Trusonafication trusonafication) {
-        // todo: update this method to return an implementation of Future that returns the Fragment
+        // Update this method to return an implementation of Future that returns the Fragment
         // that will be used to host the identity document scanner in case one needs to be shown.
         // The Fragment should be returned by Future.get() only after it has been brought into the
         // foreground and is ready to host the identity document scanner.